 Q: We have a sales order that still shows the status as 'Picking' even though the location has enough inventory.
 In addition, since this is a store pickup order, it should have been marked as Complete.
 Why is this so?

 A: It might be possible that, at the time the order was processed, the quantity was not enough to fulfil the order.
 To know for sure, on the Product page, click the Movements tab, then select Show availability changes.
 You should see the sales order there.
-To mark the order as Complete, you will have to manually authorise the fulfilment.
+To mark the order as Complete, you will have to authorise the fulfilment manually.

 Q: We are trying to import our Shopify sales from January 1 onwards into DEAR, but we can't see the sales anywhere.
 What's happening?